sergio-lacerda/Fat-Pig-Invest-HomeBroker-Simulator/README.md

 ## Installation

-Please, follow the instructions bellow in order to install and run this project:
+Please, follow the instructions below in order to install and run this project:

 #### 1. Clone the repository

 ```console
 git clone https://github.com/sergio-lacerda/2022-01-HomeBroker-Simulator.git
 ```

+#### 2. Create API and Client Databases

+For this project, a MySQL Database Server is required.
+If you don't have it, you can use a XAMPP distribution containing MariaDB.
+The scripts for both, API and Client databases are available at the folder "Database Scripts".